refractproject/refract-spec/namespaces/mson-namespace.md

 - `attributes`
     - `typeAttributes` (array) - _Type Definition_ attributes list, see _Type Attribute_

+      Type attributes of a type definition.

+      Note, if `sample` (or `default`) attribute is specified the any value SHOULD be stored in the `samples` (or `default`) property instead of the element's `content`.

+      - Items
           - (enum[string])
               - required - This element is required in parent's content
               - optional - This element is optional in parent's content
               - fixed - The `content` value is immutable.
-            - sample - The `content` value is a sample value.
-            - default - The `content` value is a default value.

     - `variable` (boolean)